 The same thing holds true with business-oriented videos.
 I rarely hold a video clip on screen for more than 8 seconds.
 It is quite common that a 25 second voice-over segment could have 6-8 supporting visuals changing throughout the voice over.
 When shooting this many video clips it is important to reduce the number of takes needed when doing on-site work.
 Using manual camera settings really helps in that regard.
 While using manual settings to shoot video takes some time to learn, it is worth the additional creative control that you’ll have over your work.

 Word of mouth is the best form of advertising.
 If you like our website please let your friends and associates know about our work.
 Linking to this site or to specific articles is allowed with proper acknowledgement.
 Reproducing articles or any of the images contained in them on another website is a Copyright infringement.

 My intent is to keep this photography blog advertising free.
 If you enjoyed this article and/or my website and would like to support my work you can purchase an eBook, or make a modest $10 donation through PayPal, both are most appreciated.
 You can use the Donate button below.
 Larger donations can be made to email@example.com through PayPal.

 Article Copyright 2018 Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Nikon Canada and Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.
 Posting comments on offending web sites and calling out individuals who steal intellectual property is always appreciated!